PHY.K02UF Molecular and Solid State Physics

 $$C=A_xx_0+A_yy_0+A_zz_0.$$

 To find a point where three planes intersect, write down the equations that describe these three planes.
 These will be three linear equations with three unknowns.
+This is a standard linear algebra problem.
 The app below will solve for the three unknowns and determine the point of intersection of the planes.

 $x+$ $y+$ $z=$